Michael Marletta

 Research Description

 Michael Marletta is a Professor in the Department of Chemistry and the Department of Molecular and Cell Biology.
-He is the CH and Annie Li Chair in the Molecular Biology of Diseases.
 Questions under investigation in his laboratory lie at the interface of chemistry and biology with a particular emphasis on the study of protein function and enzyme reaction mechanisms and a focus on molecular answers to complex function in biology.

 NO Signaling and gas sensing